favieok/BANK_ACC/README.md

 *Streamlit

 ##CONTRIBUTIONS
-*Dasha Ajufoh - Desingned the UI and led the project *Okereke Favour - Maintained the README file and documented the project *Morkah Grace - Contributed the Savings aspect of the project *Awuhe Treasure - Contributed the Account aspect of the project
+*Dasha Ajufoh - Desingned the UI and contributed the home.py *Okereke Favour - Maintained the README file and documented the project *Morkah Grace - Contributed the Savings aspect of the project *Awuhe Treasure - Contributed the Account aspect of the project